xumzheng/microsoft-graph-docs/api-reference/beta/api/security-customdetections-post.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [microsoft.graph.security.customDetection](../resources/security-customdetection.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a [microsoft.graph.security.customDetection](../resources/security-customdetection.md) object in the response body.

 ## Examples